codingwithmagga/mathvizanimator/docs/first_steps/index.rst

 Render the video
 ++++++++++++++++

 The animated video can be rendered by clicking on **Project->Render** and choose file name and destination.
 The video will be saved as *.mp4* file as default.
-Note that ffmpeg supports other like *.mov*, which can be set manually by the user.
+Note that ffmpeg supports other formats like *.mov*, which can be set manually by the user.
 Currently there is no check or anything so if you use another extension than *.mp4* it is not guaranteed that the rendering process works.
+The save file is stored in json-format.
+So you can open and inspect it with any text editor if you like.

 .. image:: images/snapshot_example.png
   :width: 600